 World Browser War III and the Rise of Agentic AI Slop

-Artlist.io generated this browser battle.
+I prompted Artlist.io to generate a browser battle.
 The flying DuckDuckGo-lings are impressive.

 I ditched Google Chrome last month.
-Yeah, Google is a monopoly, and yeah, they’re unethical for ‘shady business practices’.
-But yeah, they’re also the target of losers who want to dethrone them.
+Yeah, Google is a monopoly, and yeah, they’re unethical for ‘shady business practices.
+Conversely, they’re the target of losers who want to dethrone them.

-As I sought to learn more about the Google AI search engine headlines, Internet spies began inundating my YouTube feed with damning Chrome videos.
+As I dove into the proliferating headlines about Google’s AI search engine evolution, Internet spies began inundating my YouTube feed with damning Chrome videos.
 I was warned to switch browsers before I started putting glue on my pizza.

 My anxiety spiked.
 I felt queasy and pwned.
 I realized that World Browser War III is underway.
-The competition is fierce: comprehensive list of growing browser marketplace.
+The competition is fierce: comprehensive list of the expanding browser marketplace.

 If you’re a privacy junkie like me, check out this list of the 11 most secure browsers.